pipped/Messy-App/replit.md

 ## Overview

 A mobile-first wardrobe management application that uses RFID/NFC tag scanning to catalog and organize clothing items.
-The app enables users to scan clothing tags, track wear patterns, generate outfit combinations, and manage their wardrobe digitally with a visual Pinterest-style interface.
+The app enables users to scan clothing tags, track wear patterns, generate outfit combinations, manage laundry status, and organize their wardrobe digitally with a visual Pinterest-style interface.

 ## User Preferences